Available with Location Referencing license.

 The Split Centerline By Point tool is one of the centerline feature class editing tools available in ArcGIS Pipeline Referencing.
-This tool is useful to split a centerline into two contiguous parts at a location clicked on in the map to create a route that does not span a complete centerline.
-This tool is typically used to split a centerline relative to some feature being snapped to, like an intersection, county boundary, or railroad crossing.
+This tool is useful to split a centerline into two contiguous parts at a clicked location on the map to create a route that does not span a complete centerline.
+This tool is typically used to split a centerline relative to some feature being snapped to, such as an intersection, county boundary, or railroad crossing.

 Pipeline Referencing also supports splitting a centerline using a measure value or splitting a multipart centerline into singlepart features.